alpaca-lang/alpaca/README.md

   with a non-unit result.

 ## Implementation Issues
-I've been learning-while-doing so there are a number of issues with the code, including but not limited to:
+This has been a process of learning-while-doing so there are a number of issues with the code, including but not limited to:

 - reference cells in the typer are processes that are never garbage